nf-core/funcscan/docs/usage.md

 > If installing with conda, the installation directory will be `lib/python3.8/site-packages/antismash` from the base directory of your conda install or conda environment directory.

+### DeepBGC

+DeepBGC relies on trained models and Pfam database to run its analysis.
+Nf-core/funcscan will download these databases for you.
+If the flag `--save_databases` is set, the downloaded files will be stored in the output directory under `databases/deepbgc/`.

+If you want to use your own trained model, the detector and classifier have to be given with `--detector path/to/myDetector.pkl` and  `--classifier path/to/myClassifier.pkl`.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: